chrisbrejon/ACES-1.3-OCIO-Config/README.md

 # Looks
 * There is only one look in this config.
 It is called "Brejon" and it is based on [my article about **picture formations**](https://chrisbrejon.com/articles/what-makes-a-good-picture-formation/)
 * The use of Looks is highly recommended with ACES
-* To use the "Brejon" look, I have combined it with the Views.
+* The "Brejon" look has been added to the ACES Views.
 This is the default View in the config.

 # Other available Color Management Workflows
 | Name                                                                                             | Author               | Release date |              Observations                             |